 Share your experiences and demonstrate your commitment to advancing the nursing profession by becoming an abstract mentor or applying to join a PCNA Committee.

 Are you an expert in an area of cardiovascular disease prevention and management?
 Share your expertise with the rest of the nursing community when you help to develop patient education or webinar content.

 Network and Build a Support System

-By joining a chapter leadership team or start a chapter in your area, you’ll have the opportunity to work with other cardiovascular nurses in your area.
+By joining a chapter leadership team or starting a chapter in your area, you’ll have the opportunity to work with other cardiovascular nurses in your area.